isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 ---
 <div style="padding-left: 5px; padding-bottom: 20px; font-size:16px; line-height:1.0; border-style: solid; border-width: 1px; margin-bottom:20px;">
 	<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5"><span style="color:red;">This page details the Vaccinated Travel Lane (VTL) travel and application requirements for fully vaccinated  travellers <b>seeking entry into</b> Singapore.
 Singapore time (SGT) is used for all dates and time shown on this page.</span></p>
 	<p style="font-size:18px; margin-top:20px; margin-bottom:0px; line-height:1.5"><span style="color:red;">Travellers intending to <b>leave</b> Singapore to a VTL country/region, must check with the authorities of their desired destination on the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
-For all departure-related advisories, please visit the <a href="/departing/overview">"Departing from Singapore"</a> page.</span></p>
+For all departure-related advisories, please visit the <a href="/departing/overview" target="_blank">"Departing from Singapore"</a> page.</span></p>
 </div>
 <table>
 <thead>